Kiln-AI/demos/end_to_end_project_demo/README.md

 ## Using the Project

-This was built as a demo project, but we actually used it to re-encode the video walkthrough before uploading it.
+This was built as a demo project, not a real product.
+However I've actually found it handy.
+I used it to re-encode the video walkthrough before uploading it to Vimeo, and it did things I wouldn't have thought of like using a lanczos scaler to keep sharper text (since I told it that the content was a screencast).
 You can see the [commit here](https://github.com/Kiln-AI/demos/commit/a26492e3607fb629c04121758ab8a4981164b093).
-It's kinda handy!
+Kinda cool!

-If any ffmpeg wiz wants to take a stab at improving the performance with new evals/prompts/tunes, I'd be happy to take PRs.
+If any ffmpeg wizard wants to take a stab at improving the performance with new evals/prompts/tunes, I'd be happy to take PRs.